 During 2010, we performed a comprehensive review of our real estate requirements in New York in connection with our workforce reductions commencing in 2008.
-As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (in excess of 90% of this space has been sublet) and consolidate our New York-based employees into two office locations from three.
+As a result, during 2010 we decided to sub-lease over 380,000 square feet in New York (100% of this space has been sublet) and consolidate our New York-based employees into two office locations from three.
 During the third quarter of 2012, in an effort to further reduce our global real estate footprint, we completed a comprehensive review of our worldwide office locations and began implementing a global space consolidation plan.
-As a result, our intention is to sub-lease approximately 510,000 square feet of office space (approximately 80% of this space has been sublet), more than 70% of which is New York office space (in addition to the 380,000 square foot space reduction in 2010), with the remainder consisting of office space in England, Australia and various U.S. locations.
+As a result, our intention is to sub-lease approximately 510,000 square feet of office space (in excess of 80% of this space has been sublet), more than 70% of which is New York office space (in addition to the 380,000 square foot space reduction in 2010), with the remainder consisting of office space in England, Australia and various U.S. locations.

-During the first six months of 2014, we recorded real estate charges of \$1.4 million, comprising \$1.6 million relating to W.P.
-Stewart acquired properties and \$3.3 million of accelerated amortization of leasehold improvements (relating to the 2012 plan), offset by \$3.5 million from a change in estimates relating to previously recorded real estate charges (primarily relating to the 2012 plan).
+During the first nine months of 2014, we recorded real estate charges of \$0.5 million, comprising \$0.8 million relating to W.P.
+Stewart & Co., Ltd. ("WPS") acquired properties and \$5.0 million of accelerated amortization of leasehold improvements (relating to the 2012 plan), offset by \$5.3 million from a change in estimates relating to previously recorded real estate charges (primarily relating to the 2010 and 2012 plans).